Step‑by‑step no dig gardening method instructions so you can build fertile, low‑weed beds without ever turning the soil.

 Tired of hacking at clay or hauling a tiller around?
 The no dig gardening method lets you start or rehab beds by stacking materials on top of your existing soil instead of churning it up.
 You protect soil life, keep moisture where roots need it, and cut weeding time down.

-Below you will find the specifics: setting up a no dig bed in a weekend, then planting everything from homegrown tomatoes to fragrant lavender straight into that new layer.
-We will cover materials, layout, first‑year quirks, and how to keep the system going year after year.
+Below you will find the specifics: setting up a no dig bed in a weekend, then planting everything from homegrown tomatoes straight into that new layer.
+Fragrant lavender handles the same setup once the bed settles.
+We will cover materials, layout, first-year quirks, and how to keep the system going year after year.

 Healthy garden soil is not just dirt, it is a web of fungi, bacteria, worms, and roots that organize themselves in layers.
 Traditional tilling chops those layers apart every year.